-The classes are suitable for anyone with a desire to boost their current level of barbecuing prowess – whether you’ve never ventured further than a steak or can already turn your hand to curries, vegetables, desserts and the perfect roast.
+The classes are suitable for anyone with a desire to boost their current level of barbecuing prowess.
+Perhaps you’ve never ventured further than a steak, or can already turn your hand to curries, vegetables, desserts and the perfect roast.
 The academy will also offer new skill opportunities, such as how to make a Weber-baked pavlova.

 While it’s a global entity, with more than 100 academies in almost 70 countries, every Weber Grill Academy is designed to suit the local food culture, climate and lifestyle.
-The $1.5m Adelaide development features a magnificent modern fit-out, including full bar facilities and a huge alfresco dining and cooking area, which provides for year-round opportunities and the full range of Weber barbecues ready for action.
+The $1.5m Adelaide development features a magnificent modern fit-out.
+It features full bar facilities and a huge alfresco dining and cooking area.
+This provides for year-round opportunities and the full range of Weber barbecues ready for action.

-South Australia proudly boasts some of the world’s best fresh food, and the academy embraces this, featuring the finest meat, seafood and vegetables originating from regions across the state.
-The academy launched locally in November last year to locals, and has now seen 800 Adelaidians attend a barbecue experience.
+South Australia proudly boasts some of the world’s best fresh food.
+The academy embraces this, featuring the finest meat, seafood and vegetables originating from regions across the state.
+The academy launched locally in November last year to locals; it has now seen 800 Adelaidians attend a barbecue experience.